Sarfaraz-ul-Haq/travel_expense_manager_gpt/README.md

 ## Features and Usage

 - **💵 Add New Expenses**: Easily add new travel expenses by providing details like Date, Expense Type, Amount, Location, and any relevant Notes.
-The tool checks for duplicates to ensure accuracy.

 - **🔍 Automatic Duplicate Detection**: Before adding any expense, the tool retrieves your existing records and checks if the new expense might be a duplicate.
 If a duplicate is suspected, you’ll be informed to avoid duplicate entries.